-The Automotive Windscreen is an engineering marvel designed for both style and substance.
-Over the lifetime of an Automobile, Truck or SUV, the all-important Windscreen Glass is engineered to take a beating from structural support and handling design stresses while driving, to providing UV protection and safety performance for vehicle occupants in the event of a mishap.
+The Car Windscreen is an engineering marvel designed for both style and substance.
+Over the lifetime of an Car, Truck or SUV, the all-important Windscreen Glass is engineered to take a beating from structural support and handling design stresses while driving, to providing UV protection and safety performance for vehicle occupants in the event of a mishap.

 The Windscreen isn’t invulnerable however; there are a host of roadside hazards that can nip, chip or even crack the modern day Windscreen.